qld-gov-au/ckanext-data-qld/README.md

 The legacy field values need to be migrated to their schema counterparts.

-The `ckanext-data-qld` extension contains a paster command for doing this (ref.: https://github.com/qld-gov-au/ckanext-data-qld/blob/develop/ckanext/data_qld/commands.py)
+The `ckanext-data-qld` extension contains a Click command for doing this (ref.: https://github.com/qld-gov-au/ckanext-data-qld/blob/develop/ckanext/data_qld/commands.py)

-*Note: This paster command was designed to be run once for initial migration of legacy extra fields, so isn't idempotent.
+*Note: This command was designed to be run once for initial migration of legacy extra fields, so isn't idempotent.
 If migration command is run multiple times there should not be any issues, but it is not recommended to be used again once the site is live*

 To run the command: